JonathanWilbur/mueller-report/volume1.md

 this Wednesday leak I keep reading about?"
 256 WikiLeaks did not respond.

-On October 12, 2016, WikiLeaks wrote again that it was "great to see you and your dad talking about our publications. strongly suggest your dad tweets this link if he mentions us wlsearch.tk."
+On October 12, 2016, WikiLeaks wrote again that it was "great to see you and your dad talking about our publications.
+Strongly suggest your dad tweets this link if he mentions us wlsearch.tk."
 257 WikiLeaks wrote that the link would help Trump in "digging through" leaked emails and stated, "we just released Podesta emails Part 4."
 258 Two days later, Trump Jr. publicly tweeted the wlsearch.tk link.
 259